thelastone07/chatgpt-navigator/README.md

 2. Add a stop functionality to stop the automatic scroll when followup questions are asked.
 3. Zooming in causes the floating UI to enlarge as well.
 Resolve.
 4. Add a history button, to go fro and back conversations
+5. support for mouse wheel scrolls, also touchpad up and down lets you go more up and down.

 Please feel free to contribute according to Future Plans or otherwise.
 You can contact me using my socials.
 Find it on my profile. 😄